TymekTM/Asystent/docs/user-guide/web-ui.md

 - **Adding Memories**: Enter content in the form at the top of the page
 - **Searching Memories**: Use the search box to filter memories by content
-- **Viewing Memories**: All memories are listed with ID, user attribution, and timestamp
+- **Viewing Memories**: All memories are listed with timestamp and content
 - **Deleting Memories**: Click the delete button next to any memory entry

+## Modules Page

+The Modules page allows management of system modules.

+### Module Management

+- **Status Toggles**: Enable or disable individual modules
+- **Module Settings**: Configure specific module parameters
+- **Module Information**: View descriptions of each module's functionality
+- **Reload Button**: Refresh modules after configuration changes

 ## Logs Page